blueprints-for-text-analytics-python/blueprints-text/ch02/README.md

 ![](figures/fig01.png)

-Understanding what Formula One teams tweet about and how they are different.
+Understanding what Formula One teams tweet about and how Mercedes (left) is different from Ferrari (right).
 ![](figures/fig02.png)